Abdominal or pelvic radiotherapy side effects: diarrhoea

-This page tells you about diarrhoea and bowel changes due to radiotherapy treatment to your stomach or abdomen.
+This page tells you about diarrhoea and bowel changes due to radiotherapy treatment to your pelvic area or tummy (abdomen).
 There is information about

 It is unpleasant to have diarrhoea and it can also make you feel weak and tired, so it is important to rest if you need to.
 Let your doctor or specialist nurse know if the diarrhoea is not starting to improve by a few weeks after your treatment has finished.
-If it continues, your doctor will need to refer you to a doctor who specialises in bowel problems after radiotherapy (a specialist gastroenterologist).
+If it continues, your doctor will need to refer you to a clinic that has specialists trained in dealing with bowel problems after radiotherapy.

 If you have diarrhoea, let your doctor, specialist nurse or radiographer know.
 There are several things that can help you.

-- Anti diarrhoea drugs, which your doctor prescribes
+- Anti diarrhoea drugs, which your doctor or nurse prescribes

 - Anti spasm medicines from your doctor